andrew-schofield/keepass2-haveibeenpwned/README.md

 * Install the plugin into KeePass, this will add 2 new entries to the Tools menu, "Have I Been Pwned?" and "Cloudbleed checker"
 * Clicking either of these will open a prompt asked whether to check only entries that have not been modified since the breach date.
 You also have the option of auto-expiring any breached entries.
-* Running the check will produce a series of messages with the details of any identified breaches.
+* Running the check will result in a dialog listing all the breached entries.
+These can then be modified directly from the list.

 ## Known Issues